vince-from-nice/osmaxil/README.md

 # Osmaxil #

-Osmaxil is program written in Java which allow automatic data imports to the OpenStreetMap database.
+Osmaxil is a free software written in Java which allow automatic data imports to the OpenStreetMap database.

-It is designed as an expandable framework with plugins which can handle different types of OSM elements.
+It is designed as an expandable program with different plugins which can handle different types of OSM elements.

-For now it's focused on building updates and there's currently 2 plugins available :
+For now it's focused on building updates with 2 plugins available :
 * OpenDataParis (http://opendata.paris.fr)
 * PSS database (http://www.pss-archi.eu)